 Mike’s point is named after the son of a pioneer, Max Ammer.
 Max Ammer is the founder of Papua Diving.
 He first came to the region over 21 year ago following his passion to search for submerged World War II aircraft.
 Mike’s Point is blessed with abundant marine biodiversity.
-There you can experience a great underwater life and a chance to see Birds of Paradise (Cendrawasih).
+There you can experience a fantastic underwater life and a chance to see the Birds of Paradise (Cendrawasih).

 3. Blue Magic and Mioskon

 Blue Magic and Mioskon are often dived consecutively as each is a short dive.
 Blue Magic is a small underwater pinnacle that starts around 7 meters and goes down to less than 30 meters.
 It has almost everything and famous for lots of pelagic attractions.
 Here, you will find all sorts of different fish species.
 Starting from the top you will find abundant tiny 2 cm Denise Pygmy seahorses, Acropora corals, bigger schools of fishes and larger predator fishes such as Wobbegong sharks, Giant Manta Rays, large Barracuda, Big eye Trevallies, Green Turtles, Black Tips, White Tips and the occasional Grey Reef Sharks.
 The magnificent dive ends with a blue water safe stop that drifts over and away from the reef.